 - Mediation for contact disputes: Information for parents and carers

 - Practice resource for out-of-home care agencies

 Parent capacity orders

-The Children’s Court can now issue a stand-alone parent capacity order.
-This order requires a parent to participate in a program, service, course, therapy or treatment to improve their parenting skills so they can provide a safe, nurturing home for their child.
+Under a parent capacity order, a parent must participate in a program, service, course, therapy or treatment to improve their parenting skills so they can provide a safe, nurturing home for their child.

 - it is reasonable and practical to make a parent or primary caregiver participate in a service, course or treatment program

 - there is an appropriate and available service, course or treatment program

 - it is unlikely the parent or primary caregiver would participate unless an order is made.